What is the Interdepartmental Major (IDM) in Ancient Religion and Society?

 Required courses in the Religious Studies Department:

-- Seven Religious Studies courses, of which at least five must be numbered 200 or above.
+- Seven Religious Studies courses in total, at least five of which must be numbered 200 or above.

 - At least one course must be on a religious tradition outside the Mediterranean.
 The following courses satisfy this requirement: REL 110, 120, 160, 165FS, 175,176, 219S, 242, 321S, 322, 323, 323S, 325S, 373S, 374S, 375, 376, 380, 384S, 386S, 388S.